 JupyterLab is built on top of a robust npm-based extension system that allows anyone to customize JupyterLab and access the public APIs of its core extensions.
 JupyterLab has been built with a web-first vision, but there is also a native Electron app that provides a simplified user experience.
 Brian, Chris, and Ian lead a live demo exploring familiar building blocks along with fun new features such as real-time collaboration, interactive rendering of CSV files with millions of rows, GeoJSON support, and integrated Vega/Vega-Lite visualizations.

 Brian Granger is an associate professor of physics and data science at Cal Poly State University in San Luis Obispo.
 Brian is a leader of the IPython project, cofounder of Project Jupyter, and an active contributor to a number of other open source projects focused on data science in Python.
 Recently, he cocreated the Altair package for statistical visualization in Python.
-He is a advisory board member of NumFOCUS and a faculty fellow of the Cal Poly Center for Innovation and Entrepreneurship.
+He is an advisory board member of NumFOCUS and a faculty fellow of the Cal Poly Center for Innovation and Entrepreneurship.

 Chris Colbert is a software architect for Project Jupyter.